 new collection as part of the family!

-So I began the tedious process of deciding which comics do I want to
+So I began the tedious process of deciding which comics I wanted to

-keep for myself and which do I want to sell.
+keep for myself and which I wanted to sell.
 In all, about

 three weeks went by as I continued to organize, alphabetize, read,

 I ended up putting aside all of the Superman and Batman

 naturally, I set aside all of the Action comics and Detective comics,

 I put aside all of the Spider-Man comics.
 (Spidey has been one of my